7D2D/Templates-and-Utilities/README.md

 MecanimTemplate.controller : A generic mecanim controller preconfigured to convert legacy animation to mecanim, or to control the animation of any new mecanim entity.

 BookPageBlank : A blank template sized correctly to make new pages for the Better Book modlet.

+FlagTemplate : A blank template sized correctly to make new flags for the Fun with Flags modlet.